 Bacharach and David were great songwriters, but really guys, what were you thinking?
 The singer has been unfaithful, so now he is letting his partner know that he’s dumping her.
 Does he do this in person?
 Does he call her up?
 No, he’s writing.
 So unless the US Mail is super efficient, she will have noticed his absence before she has any explanation.

 Ok, he’s met someone new.
 That happens.
 But it doesn’t justify the self-pitying tone of the song, like he’s the victim here.
 Not helped either by Pitney’s whiny voice.
-If he was really concerned that he could never – never – go home again, he could have tried:
+If he was really concerned that he could never – never – never! – go home again, he might have tried: